NathanielSunday/LevelPlus/README.md

 		-0.5% mana cost per point (100% cap)

 Amount of XP gained from an enemy:
 Normal enemy: 1/3 of its life
 Boss enemy: 1/4 of its life

 Enemy Scaling:
 +2.5% life and damage per average level (average level is the average level of online players)

-Changelog

--> 0.3.3.1
-	+ balancing
-	+ new stat "Luck"
-	+ some abilities to existing stats
-	- old stat "Grace"

 Credits:

 Programming:
 	PoctorDepper

 Art:
 	PoctorDepper

 Testing:
 	Circul1
 	Mageblood
 	AkantuS

 Special thanks to direwolf420 for helping out a lot, and Mageblood for ideas and fixes. (even though they didn't have to)